paulhannon0/Han.Server/README.md

 # Server

-## Install
+## Installation and Usage

 1. Clone the repository from GitHub (`git@github.com:paulhannon0/Han.Server.git`)
-2. Navigate to the root directory on the command line and bring up the containers using `docker-compose up -d`
+2. Navigate to the root directory on the command line and bring up the database and service itself using `docker-compose up -d`
-3. Ensure the MySQL container has started
-4. Open Visual Studio Code and start the service (Menu -> Run -> Run Without Debugging)
-5. The API should now be available to call, the specific port will be displayed in the 'Debug Console' (e.g. `Now listening on: http://localhost:5000`)
+3. The service is now ready and exposed at the port specified in the docker-compose.yml (default: 8080)

 ## Project Structure